 DBT for Bipolar Disorder: Informal vs Formal Mindfulness

-This presentation is an excerpt from the online course “DBT Expert Interviews: From Trauma to Eating Disorders“.
+This interview is an excerpt from the online course “DBT Expert Interviews: From Trauma to Eating Disorders“.

 Greetings and welcome to the first of 4 segments in this interview with Sheri Van Dijk on the topic of DBT and bipolar disorder.
 Sheri Van Dijk is a prominent psychotherapist with a private practice in Ontario, Canada.
 She’s also a prolific writer who has published extensively on the topics of both DBT and bipolar disorder, including The Dialectical Behavior Therapy Skills Workbook for Bipolar Disorder.